Chicken Barley Soup

 Want more Turkey Soup Recipes?

-How to Make Chicken Barley Soup (or Turkey Barley Soup):
+How to Make Chicken Barley Soup:

 - I simmered two chicken breasts in water with a little chicken soup base to get the chicken, but use leftover diced chicken or turkey if you have some.